 - Or just the URL of the proxy server

-Otherwise, you will need to enter your username and password.
-For Authentication, select “Username” and enter the details below.
+- If there’s no certificate option, you will need to enter your username and password.
+For Authentication, select Username and enter the details below.
 Your VPN provider will also have a shared secret key for you to enter.
 Make sure you get it from the provider’s manual VPN configuration instructions.

 How to connect several Apple devices to the VPN at the same time

 Apple junkie?
 No problem!
 All of the iOS VPNs we recommended above allow for several simultaneous connections so you can connect your iPhone, iPad, Macbook, and anything else in your house to the VPN at the same time.
 This is also useful if you share your VPN subscription with family or roommates.

 Here are how many devices you can connect on each VPN with a base tier subscription:

 If that’s not enough for you, you might consider configuring the VPN connection on your wifi router.
 A wifi router only counts as one device, and you can connect as many devices to it as you need and route them through the VPN.
 This also works for devices that don’t intuitively support VPNs, such as Apple TV.

 If you’re not particularly tech-savvy, we recommend ExpressVPN’s pre-configured VPN routers.
 ExpressVPN makes the best VPN-enabled router firmware in the market.
 You will need an ExpressVPN subscription to use it, however.

 Otherwise, you can configure a VPN on your own with a compatible router.
 Some routers come with firmware that supports VPN connections, and others don’t.
 If your router doesn’t support VPNs, look around to see if you can replace the firmware with an open-source alternative like DD-WRT or Tomato.